 4. Establish Bottom-Up Financials

 Instead of sharing financials with your employees, try asking your employees to share the numbers with you.
-With the Great Game of Business, information comes from every corner of the business into an accurate, up-to-the-minute, big picture view of the company’s financial performance.
+With the Great Game of Business, information comes from every corner of the business into an accurate, up-to-the-minute, big-picture view of the company’s financial performance.

 Do these ideas help you with the challenge of sharing financial information with non-financial people?
 Have your leaders found other ways to help employees understand company financials?
 Share your thoughts in the comments below!

 Want to learn more about employee financial literacy and getting your entire workforce on the same page?
-Check out our upcoming Get in the Game Workshop to see how you cant better communicate financials with all of your employees.

 More articles you might like: